skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 - Integration tests that reply on a test SAM deployment and syncing to speed up development.

 I suspect there won't be much real work for the unit tests once I remove the invoking from the process, but we'll see.
 It does force me to break my code up into smaller pieces.
 So right now I have a process that simply pushes a message to a queue.
 I could perhaps write a unit test for it, but it frankly isn't doing anything.

+Now having my first unit test running locally, I would like to automate that part of the process and add it to the github workflow system.
+I am thinking this is a separate workflow, and upon its successful completion the "deploy" workflow kicks in.
+So I need to build a dependence between the two actions.